Get started using SQL Server 2017 CTP 2.0 on Linux. Here are basic steps with links to how-to information.

 4: Explore SQL Server capabilities on Linux

-SQL Server vNext has the same underlying database engine on all supported platforms, including Linux.
+SQL Server 2017 has the same underlying database engine on all supported platforms, including Linux.
 So many existing features and capabilities operate the same way on Linux.

 If you are already familiar with SQL Server, you'll want to review the Release notes for general guidelines and known issues for this release.